Bimal Gharti Magar: Club career

+On 19 July 2019 he joined TC Sports Club in Maldives for €75k.

+Then he returned back to homeland, this time representing Machhindra F.C., where he won two back to back league titles.
+He is currently playing his third season with the defending champions and is aiming for a hattrick of top flight title in three years.

 International career

 In May 2012, Magar made his name for himself during the AFC U-14 Football Festival in 2012 for Nepal's under-14 football team, where he scored remarkable 8 goals including a hat-trick against Sri Lanka U14.
 After his performance under-14 coach, Sunil Shrestha, said "Bimal is one of the brightest prospects in Nepalese football".

 On 20 September 2012, Magar made his international début for Nepal's senior team against Bangladesh in an international friendly at the Dasarath Rangasala Stadium.
 He became the youngest player ever to represent the country at the age of 14.
 Nepal national team coach, Krishna Thapa, said "He is a very young boy.
 He played well in the first match.
 I can't demand more from him in the first international match".

-On 3 October 2012, the All Nepal Football Association (ANFA) selected 16 players under coach Bal Gopal Maharjan, which included Bimal, for Kizuna Project Japan's SAARC U-14 Football Exchange Program held in Shizuoka, Japan from October 7–21.
+On 3 October 2012, the All Nepal Football Association (ANFA) selected 16 players under coach Bal Gopal Maharjan, which included Bimal, for Kizuna Project Japan's SAARC U-14 Football Exchange Program held in Shizuoka, Japan from 7–21 October.
 The side managed to beat the Maldives 4–0, Japan Football Academy 3–1, and registered a 4–0 victory over Pakistsan.
 The Nepal U-14 team maintained their winning momentum as they scored 6–0 against Sri Lanka, with Bimal scoring 4 goals including a hat-trick within 9-minutes of each other.
 Nepal returned home as group winners after winning all 4 matches in their group.

 In 2013, Bimal competed at both the 2013 SAFF U-16 Championship and the 2013 SAFF Championship (national team), where he made his mark on both tournaments.
-In the SAFF U-16 Championship, Bimal finished the campaign as the tournament's highest scorer.
+In the SAFF U-17 Championship, Bimal finished the campaign as the tournament's highest scorer.
 Also, in the senior tournament, Bimal was the youngest player to appear and score at the SAFF Championship, having scored his first international goal against Pakistan in injury time to earn his side a 1–1 draw.